pmean/classes/biostats-1/src/syllabus.md

 **Synchronous Zoom** (section 0001): Students will attend Synchronous Zoom sessions scheduled every Tuesday from 1pm to 3:45pm.

-**Asynchronous Online** (section 0002): Students will view recordings from the synchronous Zoom sessions.
+**Asynchronous Online** (section 0002): Students will view recordings from the synchronous Zoom sessions.The recordings from the synchronous Zoom session will be available every Wednesday at noon.

 **International students** (section 0003): Students will attend Synchronous Zoom sessions scheduled every Tuesday from 1pm to 3:45pm.
 In addition, students will sign an attendance sheet in the Biomedical and Health Informatics office, held by Ricardo Moniz.

-All students will

-+ View the Panapto Video which covers the weekly topic,
-+ Complete any readings in support of the weekly topic,
-+ Download (from the course site in Canvas), complete, and upload (turn in) the weekly assignment.
+All sections will have access to the same videos, quizzes, discussion boards, and programming assignments.
+If you prefer to move to a different section, you can do this formally.
+You are also welcome to switch in a given week from synchronous to asynchronous or vice versa.
+You do not need to notify me or anyone else about a temporary shift.

 All students are responsible for meeting all deadlines, completing all assigned readings and assignments, exams, quizzes and successfully executing the semester project.